chrisb2/sound-control/README.md

 This project uses an Sparkfun ProMicro development board (Atmel 32u4 microprocessor) and a rotary encoder to create an external volume control for a PC.
 The objective is to make it easy to control the volume and mute the microphone during video calls.

-The USB HID specification does not provide the ability to mute/unmute the microphone, so this functionality relies on the installation of a utility program on the PC such as [MicMute](https://sourceforge.net/projects/micmute/) to listen for a key combination and mute/unmute the microphone.
+The USB HID specification does not provide the ability to mute/unmute the microphone, so this functionality relies on the installation of a utility program on the PC such as [MicMute](https://sourceforge.net/projects/micmute/) to listen for a key combination and mute/unmute the microphone, or key combinations supported by specific applications.
 See the toggleMuteMicrophone() method for the current key combination.

 The circuit schematic is shown below.
 ![Circuit Schematic](./docs/schematic.png)